I want my summers at home with my kids to count.

 - Kubo and the Two Strings

 16. Give your kids old or broken machines (like an alarm clock, CD player, toaster) and some tools.
 Let them take it apart and/or try to put it back together.
-In 10 Ways to Destroy the Imagination of Your Child (I wrote a review of this book here), this was one of his ideas that I’ve let my kids try.
+In 10 Ways to Destroy the Imagination of Your Child, this was one of his ideas that I’ve let my kids try.
 It’s been a big hit, and it’s given them a chance to see how machines work through discovery on their own.

 17. Cook with your kids.
 Read more here about all the benefits of simply letting your kids get in the kitchen with you.
 In short, they’ll learn to follow instructions, use math skills, use their creativity, and more.
 Here are a few recipes you could try with your children (maybe even let them do these on their own!):